-MH CET Law 2021 – Maharashtra Law Common Entrance Test is expected to be held in April and June for 5-yr LLB, and 3-yr LLB respectively.
-MH CET Law exam date 2021, application form will be released by the State Common Entrance Test Cell, Maharashtra tentatively in January.
+MH CET Law 2021 – State Common Entrance Test Cell, Maharashtra has released admit card for MAH LLB (5 Years) exam at llb5cet2021.mahacet.org.
+To download the admit card, candidates need to enter the application number and date of birth.
+MH CET Law 2021 exam date for 5-yr LLB is October 08, 2021.
+Whereas, the exam dates for MAH LLB (3 Years) are October 04 and 05, 2021.
+Maharashtra Law Common Entrance Test is conducted for admission into 5-yr LLB, and 3-yr LLB respectively.
 It is a computer-based test of 2 hours duration with 150 questions.
 On basis of this law entrance exam, candidates are called for Centralized Admission Process (CAP) for admissions in law colleges of Maharashtra.
 Check more information about MAH LLB CET 2021 including date, application form, syllabus, exam pattern, how to prepare, admit card, result.

 MH CET Law 2021

 29 June 2021 – MH CET Law 2021 Registration for 5 yr LLB out at mahacet.org; Apply by 12 July.
 Read More.

 MH CET Law 201 exam for LLB (5 years-Integrated) is going to take place on October 08, 2021 whereas, for LLB (3 years), exam schedule are October 04 and 05, 2021.
 Following is the important schedule.